tensorchord/pgvecto.rs-docs/src/use-cases/image-search.md

 ## Example

-We will use [CLIP](https://openai.com/research/clip) to generate embeddings for images.
-Then we will use [pgvecto.rs](https://github.com/tensorchord/pgvecto.rs) to store the embeddings and perform efficient vector search.
+We will leverage [CLIP](https://openai.com/research/clip), a neural network that connects text and images, to generate embeddings for our images.
+These embeddings capture the visual concepts present in the images.
+Subsequently, we will utilize [pgvecto.rs](https://github.com/tensorchord/pgvecto.rs), a scalable vector search tool built on Postgres, to store these embeddings and conduct efficient vector searches.
+By combining the power of CLIP and pgvecto.rs, we can retrieve similar images based on their visual content.

 ### Generate embeddings